Terminology for Bonding Solutions in Disposable Hygiene

 Bleedthrough: Describes an adhesive passing through a substrate and may be caused by heavy add-on, low viscosity, or high compression.
 Bleedthrough can result in adhesive contaminating processing machinery and requiring cleanup.
 If the excess adhesive seeps into other areas of the product where it was not intended, it can also affect the quality of the product, such as product blocking or leg gathers not standing up when opening the diaper.

 Changeover: Converting a production line from one configuration to another.
 This can range from changing one component, such as a substrate or adhesive, to producing a different product entirely.
-Adhesive changeover requires a specific procedure which Bostik provides to our customers.
-Adhesive changeover generally does not require a reconfiguration of the assembly line.
-Conversely, changing bonding type (from adhesive to USB, for example) may require shifting of the line to accommodate new equipment or specific orientation of materials to the equipment.
+An adhesive changeover generally does not require a reconfiguration of the assembly line.

 Char: To partially burn a substance and blacken its surface, or the blackened portion of that substance.
 It is the final stage of high temperature or oxidative degradation.
 Bostik tests its adhesives for overall thermal stability.

 Coating weight: The amount of adhesive per unit of surface applied on a substrate.
-Also known as “add-on level,” coating weight is an important variable for optimizing bond performance and cost.
+Also known as “add-on level,” coating weight is an important variable for optimising bond performance and cost.
 Excessive add-on can cause bleedthrough, product blocking, or build-up on equipment.
-Coating weight is typically measured as grams per square meter, i.e. g/m2 or gsm.
-For elastic adhesives, the coating weight may also be given by unit length, such as grams or milligrams per linear meter.
+Coating weight is typically measured as grams per square metre, i.e. g/m² or gsm.
+For elastic attachment adhesives, the coating weight may also be given by unit length, such as grams or milligrams per linear metre.

 COATS: An acronym used by Bostik for 5 critical process parameters: Compression, Open time, Add-on level, Temperature, and Substrate.
-COATS is an important method of optimizing adhesive processing, both during R&D and while performing coater qualification trials for our clients.
+COATS is an important method of optimising adhesive processing on a customer’s production line.

-Cohesion: The tendency of molecules within a material to “hold together” and make the material stronger.
+Cohesion: The tendency of molecules within a material to “hold together” and make the material stronger due to intermolecular forces.
 Cohesion gives an adhesive its internal strength.
-Cohesion helps ensure that the adhesive does not lose its integrity when a force is applied; adhesion, on the other hand, helps ensure that the adhesive does not separate from the substrates.
+Cohesion helps ensure that the adhesive does not lose its integrity when a force is applied; adhesion, on the other hand, helps ensure that the adhesive does not separate from the substrates and involves interfacial forces.

 Compression: The amount of force used to bring intimate contact between substrates and adhesive to ensure adhesion.
 Fine tuning compression is critical.
 Higher compression can improve bond strength, but may also damage the substrate, cause bleedthrough, or roll wear.

 Conditioned core cracking test: A test method developed by Bostik to evaluate core integrity.
-Bostik includes a preconditioned component to our manual and machine testing to further evaluate core integrity when a disposable hygiene article is both wet and dry.
-Watch Bostik’s conditioned core cracking test in action: https://youtu.be/R9HfFUQnKYI
+Bostik includes a preconditioned component to the test procedure to simulate real-life conditions to better evaluate core integrity.

-Copolymer: A polymer obtained by polymerizing two or more different co-monomers.
+Copolymer: A polymer obtained by polymerising two or more different co-monomers.
 They can be designated as random or block.
 In a random copolymer the monomers are present in random order on the polymer chain (A-B-A-A-B-A-B-B-A).
-In a block copolymer the monomers are sequentially polymerized (A-A-A-A-B-B-B-B-A-A-A-A).
+In a block copolymer the monomers are sequentially polymerised (A-A-A-A-B-B-B-B-A-A-A-A).

 Core cracking: A failure outcome of poor core integrity.
 Core cracking is a separation in the core of a disposable hygiene product due to gravity, movement, and/or the weight of the absorbed liquid.
 When the core has cracked, additional liquid voided on the core may “fall through the cracks,” allowing it to leak out without being absorbed.
 To evaluate core cracking, Bostik uses the conditioned core cracking test.